Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: Sampling and estimation methodology

-The $\frac38$ rule from \citet{Finkel2024bringing}, which used euclidean distance $D^2[F_0,F_m]=\overline{(F_0-F_m)^2}$ as the dispersion indicator, can be approximately restated in terms of pattern correlation:
+The $\frac38$ rule from \citet{Finkel2024bringing}, which used Euclidean distance $D^2[F_0,F_m]=\overline{(F_0-F_m)^2}=\overline{(f_0-f_m)^2}$ as the dispersion indicator, can be approximately restated in terms of pattern correlation:

-In other words, the time until RMSE reaches $\frac38$ of its saturation value is roughly equivalent to the time at which pattern correlation drops to $1-(\frac38)^2=0.86$.
+(The approximation invoked in the second-to-last step, $\overline{f^2}\approx\langle\overline{f^2}\rangle$, will hold when the spatial region is large enough that global fluctuations in the same direction are unlikely.)
+This calculation shows that the time until RMSE reaches $\frac38$ of its saturation value is roughly equivalent to the time at which pattern correlation drops to $1-(\frac38)^2=0.86$.
 We do not assume this threshold is optimal, but include it as a reference for comparison.
-And we stress that the $\frac38$ rule implemented in \citet{Finkel2024bringing} determines a uniform $A^\$$, not a conditional $A^\cent$, because there averaging was performed over the attractor.
+And we stress that the $\frac38$ rule implemented in \citet{Finkel2024bringing} determines a uniform $A^{\text{U}}$, not a conditional $A^{\text{PC}}$, because their averaging was performed over the attractor, whereas here we will use $\rho$ as an initial condition-specific diagnostic.

-\item Define the CAST as the solution to an optimization problem, where the objective is a functional on the boosted severity distribution that favors both a high mean and high variability.
+\item Define the CAST as the solution to an optimization problem, where we seek to maximize a functional on the boosted severity distribution that favors both a high mean and high variability of the severity.
 This would implicitly favor intermediate ASTs, as short-AST ensembles have high mean but low variability while long-AST ensembles will have high variability but low mean (approaching the climatological distribution).
-We call this optimal time $A^\pounds$ ($\pounds$ for ``liberated''---each family chooses its own AST, free from any centralized authority dictating a rule).
 We propose and evaluate two such functionals in this paper: \begin{enumerate} \item Expected improvement (EI):